fatmamkhafagy/learn-javascript-course-notes/02 - Comparisons/01- Conditionals/README.md

-##  Comparisons
+##  Title: Conditionals

-> Learn how to compare values and write conditional statements in JavaScript.
+> In programming, "Conditionals" are also known as "if statements" or decision-making statements.

 ---

-###  In Simple Terms:
+###  What This Lesson Is About

-This lesson teaches you how to **compare values**, like checking if one thing is greater than another, or whether two things are equal.
+This lesson will teach you how to write code that **performs certain actions only if a specific condition is true**.

-You’ll also learn how to write **conditional statements**, which are instructions like:
+In other words, you're telling the computer:

-> "If this happens, do this... otherwise, do something else."
+> "If something happens, do this.
+If not, do something else."

 ---

-###  What You’ll Learn:
+###  What Does "Conditionals" Mean?

-- How to use comparison operators like `===`, `<`, `>=`, and more
-- How to make your code take different actions depending on different conditions
+Simply put, it's a way for your code to **make decisions** based on what's happening in your program.

+For example:
-- Example: If the password is correct → log the user in.
-If not → show an error message.
+- If the user enters the correct password → log them in
+- If not → show an error

 ---

-###  Why This Lesson Matters:
+###  Why Are Conditionals Important?

-- You'll understand **how programs make decisions**
-- You'll start writing code that is dynamic and smart, not just a fixed set of instructions
+Because they help you write **smart, dynamic code** that responds to situations — not just a fixed script that runs the same way every time.

+Any game, website, or app in the world uses conditionals at its core.